Stony Point, New York

 Stony Point is a town in Rockland County, New York, United States.
 It is part of the New York City Metropolitan Area.
 The town is located north of the town of Haverstraw, east and south of Orange County, and west of the Hudson River and Westchester County.
-The population was 15,059 at the 2010 census.
+The population was 14,813 at the 2020 census.
 The name of the town is derived from a prominent projection into the Hudson River.

 The town is in the northeastern part of the county.
-U.S. Route 9W, U.S. Route 202, and the Palisades Interstate Parkway are major north-south routes through the town.
+U.S. Route 9W, U.S. Route 202, and the Palisades Interstate Parkway are major north–south routes through the town.
 Stony Point is included in the North Rockland Central School District.
 It is the most rural of the five towns in Rockland County.

-Life in Stony Point, NY

-Stony Point, New York is a town that many call home for the suburban style vibe.
-The town contains numerous strip malls alongside Route 9W, which have a variety of stores and shops.
-Many residents frequently enjoy the events at the local library, Rose Memorial Library.
-It's also relatively close to the city of Nyack, New York.
-It's also just 40 miles north New York City.

-As of 2020, the median price for a single family home was around $420,000.
-To rent an entire home in Stony Point, it cost between a range of $1,300-$3,000.

 History

 During the American Revolution, the King's Ferry in Stony Point linked New York and the southern colonies with New England; it was used many times by General George Washington's Continental Army, and in 1781 Washington's French allies used it on their way to the Battle of Yorktown.

 The economy of the town improved upon the rediscovery of limestone deposits in the 19th century.
 The town of Stony Point was founded in 1865 from the northern part of the town of Haverstraw.